SummaryRead the full fact sheet

 - If you have never exercised before, start with low impact exercise such as walking or strength training and go slowly.
 This will help build exercise tolerance.
 You will also be more likely to continue doing regular exercise and prevent injuries.

-- Consider seeing an exercise physiologist for an individualised exercise program.
+- Consider seeing an for an individualised exercise program.
 This is especially helpful if you have pain or limited movement.

 - Discuss with your doctor or diabetes educator the most appropriate areas of the body to inject your insulin, especially during exercise.